The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/working-with-assignments.md

 Be mindful of your AI usage on assignments.
 AI can be a great tool to help your learning but it can also be detrimental if you let it do too much of the thinking for you.

-For more details on our AI Policy, refer to the [Marcy Lab School Docs](https://marcylabschool.gitbook.io/marcy-lab-school-docs/guidelines-and-policies/ai-policy).

 ## Submitting On Time

 "Grades" don't exist at Marcy.
 We only need performance data in order to know how you're doing, and make sure the people who need help get it as quickly as they can.
 It's ok if you didn't finish by the deadline!
 Just show us what you have.
 We'll have office hours and reviews, and we want to know what you are all struggling with so we can use those meetings effectively. **This is not about grades, its about seeing what you know, and where we can help!**